 Encardio Rite Thermocouple

-The Encardio Rite offers T-type thermocouple (Copper-Constantan) for the measurement of internal temperature in concrete structures.
+The Encardio Rite offers a T-type thermocouple (Copper-Constantan) for the measurement of internal temperature in concrete structures.
 It consists of two dissimilar metals, joined together at one end.
 When the junction of the two metals is heated or cooled a voltage is produced that can be correlated back to the temperature.

 Thermocouple measurement consists of a thermocouple wire with two dissimilar conductors (Copper-Constantan) joined at one end to form a hot junction.
-This end is sealed against corrosion and placed at the required locations of temperature measurement.
+This end is sealed against corrosion and placed at the required locations for temperature measurement.

 The other end of the thermocouple wire is connected to a suitable thermocouple connector to form a cold junction.
 The thermocouple readout displays a direct reading of the temperature at the installed location and automatically compensates for the temperature at the cold junction.